azvast/rust-system-cache-cleaner/README.md

 my systems deleting of cache.

 Though if you still want to use it procced at your own risk.
-There is a basic config in place, but still vary bugy and not working properly
+There is a basic config in place.

 The program wont delete system files unless running as root.
 It has a hand full of debug/verbose options avablible.